-Kislak Short-term Fellowship Description
+Kislak Fellowship Description

 The Kislak Fellows Program supports scholarly research that contributes significantly to a greater understanding of the history and cultures of the Americas.
-It provides an opportunity for a period of up to 4 months of concentrated use of materials from the Kislak Collection and other collections of the Library of Congress, through full-time residency at the Library.
+It provides an opportunity for a period of 3 months of concentrated use of materials from the Kislak Collection and other collections of the Library of Congress, through full-time residency at the Library.
 The program supports research projects in the disciplines of archaeology, history, cartography, epigraphy, linguistics, ethno-history, ethnography, bibliography and sociology, with particular emphasis on Florida, the circum-Caribbean region and Mesoamerica.
 We encourage interdisciplinary projects that combine disciplines in novel and productive ways.

 Select the "Sample Kislak Collection Items" tab for a representative selection of the types of items available for research in the Kislak Collection.